What I Miss About Pandemic Life

 But politicians aside, I’m thankful that the widespread acceptance of mental health issues has managed to stick around.

-genuine question: how the fuck do you forget about washing your hands after doing it for two years straight???
+genuine question: how do you forget about washing your hands after doing it for two years straight???
 Mental.